Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Experiments

 \subsection{Quantitative Analysis}

 In this section, we conduct a quantitative analysis of all datasets with results summarized in Table~\ref{tab1} through Table~\ref{tab6}.
-We highlight the best performance in \textbf{bold} and the second-best in \textit{italics}.
+We highlight the best performance in \textbf{bold} and the second-best in \underline{underline}.
 The results for the baselines DiVE, DiVE$^{100}$, and STEEX, we extract the results from the original papers.
 For the data not reported in the original papers, we leave the corresponding entries blank in the tables.

-Tables~\ref{tab1} and ~\ref{tab2} show the results on the CelebA dataset.
-As observed, our method achieves the best performance on 5 out of the 7 metrics and ranks second on the remaining two.
-More specifically, our method achieves the highest FR and COUT scores, while also attaining the lowest LPIPS and S$^3$ values, along with relatively low FID and sFID scores.
+\looseness -1 Tables~\ref{tab1}and ~\ref{tab2} show the results on the CelebA-HQ Smile and Age dataset, Table~\ref{tab3} shows the results on the ImageNet dataset.
+As observed, our method achieves the best performance on the vast majority of metrics.
+More specifically, our method achieves the highest FR and COUT scores, while also attaining the lower LPIPS and higher S$^3$ values, along with relatively low FID and sFID scores.
 This indicates that our method can achieve the highest flip rate with minimal modifications.
 In other words, it attains the highest validity while preserving both sparsity and proximity.
-Due to the similarity between the CelebA-HQ and CelebA datasets, we include the results for CelebA-HQ in Appendix B. Table~\ref{tab5} presents the results on the BDD-OIA dataset, which is the most complex among all, containing rich traffic-related elements.
-Due to space constraints, we omit the results of DiVE and STEEX on this dataset with a similar observation in other benchmarks.
-Our method did not improve the FR on this dataset because the FR is already near its upper bound.
-However, it still achieves the highest COUT score without incurring significant degradation in FID and sFID.
-This suggests that CECAS is capable of identifying more effective counterfactual transition directions, leading to increased classifier confidence in the target label prediction.
-Table~\ref{tab6} reports the results on the three ImageNet subsets.
-Due to the page limit, we focus on the comparison between our framework and the most competitive baseline ACE.
-Apart from marginally lower performance in LPIPS and S$^3$ on the final subset, our method significantly outperforms ACE on all other metrics.
+Although in Table~\ref{tab2} our method performs slightly worse than DiME on certain metrics, the COUT of DiME is negative.
+This indicates that in DiME’s method, the classifier lacks sufficient confidence in label flipping.
+Even though the other metrics may show marginal improvements, they do not necessarily indicate that the counterfactual images are of higher quality than those produced by our method.
+Due to page limitations, we present the results on the other datasets in Appendix~\ref{appendix B}.